-The study of the physiology of the human body systems that include cardiovascular, muscular, nervous, metabolic and respiratory, and the affects of exercise/activity on these systems.
-Laboratory experiences that explore scientific inquiry, methods, measurement and statistics related to stress, metabolism and exercise.
+The study of the physiology of the human body systems, including cardiovascular, muscular, nervous, metabolic and respiratory, and the affects of exercise on these systems.

 BIO-105L Introduction to Physiology of Exercise Laboratory1

 This is the laboratory course for BIO-105.
-Laboratory experiences that explore scientific inquiry, methods, measurement and statistics related to stress, metabolism and exercise.
+Laboratory experiences will explore scientific inquiry, methods, measurement and statistics related to stress, metabolism and exercise.